 The range of corporate bonds issued each year allows investors to tailor a bond portfolio around specific needs.
 Investors should, however, consider that each issuer has its own unique risk profile.

 An active secondary market exists for many corporate bonds, which creates liquidity for investors.
 Investors need to remember that some issues can be thinly traded, which may impact pricing and may pose a challenge when selling.

 Customers are able to access new issue corporate bonds through the CorporateNotes ProgramSM.
-Each week a limited number of new issue corporate bonds are available for purchase at par, in minimum denominations of $1,000, without additional trading concessions.
+Each week a limited number of new issue corporate bonds are available for purchase at par, in minimum denominations of $1,000, without additional mark-up.